 Types of Roof Vents

 There are several types of roof vents commonly used in the Kansas City area.
 This is just a sampling of what’s available.
-Check with local roofing companies in Kansas City to see what they offer.
+Check with local roofing company in Kansas City to see what they offer.

 Box vents.
 Box vents are often found on residential rooftops.
 Also known as low-profile or flat vents, box vents are barely noticeable on most roofs.
 They’re usually made of aluminum or galvanized steel but can also be made of plastic.
 These vents merely create an opening for hot air and moisture to escape.
 Because of that, residential roof contractors will need to install several of them to keep the attic dry and cool.